fossasia/eventyay-tickets/doc/administrator/installation.rst

     WantedBy=multi-user.target

-If you decide to use Celery (giving you asynchronous execution for long-running tasks), you'll also need a second service ``/etc/systemd/system/pretalx-worker.service`` with the following content::
+If you decide to use Celery (giving you asynchronous execution for long-running tasks), you’ll also need a second service ``/etc/systemd/system/pretalx-worker.service`` with the following content::

     [Unit]